ragnaroks/Wind/wind/Readme/English.md

     "AutoStartDelay": 3,
     // unit will restart when unit exit by exception "RestartWhenException": false,
+    // unit process priority,do not modify this item if you do not know what it is "PriorityClass": "Normal",
     // monitor unit performance
     "MonitorPerformanceUsage": false,
     // monitor unit network usage